onewithhammer/web-driver-io-tutorial/README.md

 This is the README for the Web Driver IO Tutorial.

-Please see my blog for more information
+Please see my blog for a complete description of the files and much more located at:

 http://webdriveriotutorial.blogspot.com/